 - 5.1 The specific requirements of the risk assessment can be found in the HSE publication, "Legionnaires' disease: the Control of Legionella Bacteria in Water Systems" (L8). - 5.2 Before any formal management system for water systems can be implemented, a risk assessment has to be carried out to decide the possible risks.
-The purpose of the assessment is to enable a decision to decide: - The risk to health, i.e. whether the potential for harm to health from exposure is reasonably foreseeable unless adequate precautionary measures are taken; and - The necessary measures to prevent, or adequately control, the risk from exposure to legionella pneumophilia bacteria. - 5.3 The risk assessment also enables the Duty Holder to show that all pertinent factors, and the steps needed to prevent or control the risk, have been considered. - 5.4 The extent of specialist knowledge and expertise required to carry out this initial assessment may be outside the capability and expertise of the Responsible Person or Competent Person so this function may be undertaken by an external organisation either directly or through the Competent Person.
-The Responsible Person must ensure that the external organisation has the requisite knowledge, expertise and competency to undertake this work in accordance with the Approved Code of Practice (L8).
-LTC has appointed Northumbrian Water as the Competent Person and to appoint Nominated Persons. - 5.5 The risk assessment will identify the action plan of maintenance work required; the written scheme; the monitoring programme; and the logbook requirements. - 5.6 The risk assessment will be reviewed and updated every 2 years unless otherwise identified in the risk assessment, and whenever there is a reason to suspect that it is no longer valid either by the Competent Person or the Responsible Person.
+The purpose of the assessment is to enable a decision to decide: - the risk to health, i.e. whether the potential for harm to health from exposure is reasonably foreseeable unless adequate precautionary measures are taken; and - the necessary measures to prevent, or adequately control, the risk from exposure to Legionella pneumophilia bacteria. - 5.3 The risk assessment also enables the 'Duty Holder' to show that all pertinent factors, and the steps needed to prevent or control the risk, have been considered.

+- 5.4 The extent of specialist knowledge and expertise required to carry out this initial assessment may be outside the capability and expertise of the 'Responsible Person' or 'Competent Person' so this function may be undertaken by an external organisation either directly or through the 'Competent Person'.
+The 'Responsible Person' must ensure that the external organisation has the requisite knowledge, expertise and competency to undertake this work in accordance with the Approved Code of Practice (L8). - 5.5 The risk assessment will identify the action plan of maintenance work required; the written scheme; the monitoring programme and logbook requirements. - 5.6 The risk assessment will be reviewed and updated every 2 years, or whenever there is a reason to suspect that it is no longer valid either by the 'Competent Person' or a suitably qualified contractor.